Priyanshi30/Telecom-Churn-Analysis/README.md

 ### DATA DICTIONARY :

-Variable | Description
+Variable |Description
 --------- |-------------
-Churn | Customers who have left the network provider within the last month Demographic Information about Customers |Gender,Age Range and if they have partners and dependents Services Being Leveraged by each customer |phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+Churn | Customers who have left the network provider within the last month Gender,Age Range,Senior Citizen  and if they have partners and dependents|Demographic Information about Customers Phone, Multiple lines, Internet, Online security, Online Backup, Device protection, Tech Support and streaming TV and movies|Service Details that each customer has enrolled for
-Customer Account Information |customers association duration with the network provider, Contract Information, Payment Method, paperless billing, monthly charges, and total charges
+Tenure, Contract, Payment Method, paperless billing, monthly charges, and total charges |Customer Account Information

 ### DATASET QUESTION: